Ninth Grade (Troisième)

 The final year of Middle School is critical, preparing students for the greater challenges of Upper School.

 Literature (four hours per week): Students continue their study of classic and contemporary American texts.
-During the year, they examine a variety of literary elements, including conflict, theme and characterization.
-The level of analysis receives greater emphasis than in previous years.
+During the year, they examine a variety of literary and stylistic elements.
+The level of analysis receives greater emphasis than in previous years, and the commentary is introduced.
 Creative writing opportunities are offered all year long.
-Students will research, compile and present a poetry portfolio as part of their International Brevet exam.
+Students will research, compile and present a poetry portfolio as part of their Option International du Brevet.

-History (two hours per week): The focus is the twentieth century, with the chief goal to help students prepare for the International Brevet exam in June.
-Students are given ample training in reading and analysis of historical texts and essay writing.
+History (two hours per week): The focus of the Troisième history program is the twentieth century from a global perspective.
+In addition, students prepare for the Option International du Brevet, which takes place in May.
+Students are given ample training in reading and analysis of historical texts, and essay writing.

 Library and Digital Literacy: Students in Middle School are encouraged to develop a love of reading through regular library visits, book clubs, and reading projects.
 The librarians also collaborate with teachers to introduce and sharpen research skills to promote the effective use of books and of the Internet.
 In addition to helping students find good books to read, the Section’s librarians stress the proper citation of research sources during the Middle School years to foster a respect for intellectual property and the avoidance of plagiarism.